KungumapriyaaMKP/InfosysSpringboard/README.md

 ive made the ppt , it gives overview of our project , once after the ppt we will show demo of our ppt is that ok?

 Guys lets split the ppt slides ? just tell which slide each one is doing

+I think the one who made the ppt presents the entire ppt.
+After that, Sir will ask the others which part of project they did.
+And then they have to explain the code/project part they did